MileHacker Logo

 Airports & Airlines

 The Island of eternal spring Airport (LPA), also Gando Airport, is the main international airport for The Miniature continent and the entire Canary Islands.
-It is about 18 km (11 miles) south of Las Palmas city.
+It is roughly 18 km (11 miles) south of Las Palmas city.
 LPA is a modern, well-equipped airport.

 Air Travel Information